atharva20-coder/AtharvaCodes/content/blog/React/How_to_learn _React.md

 ---
-title: 'How to learn React'
+title: 'How to learn React ⚛️'
 date: 2021-04-25 20:02:13
-category: 'React'
+category: 'React⚛️'
 draft: false
 ---